CCD Vision Detection: What Are They?

 software

-Performance metrics of CCD vision systems
+Performance metrics of CCD machine vision systems

 • Resolution: Refers to the amount of detail the camera can capture, crucial for applications requiring fine detail identification.